tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 128-129: What does "similar" mean?
 This statement is not factual and exhibits a lack of scientific transparency.
 Given that it's not central anyways, you could just remove it.

-#response[this sentence means that, when using different classifiers to produce the model on which CP is then applied, the predicted distributions do not change overmuch.
+#response[This sentence means that, when using different classifiers to produce the model on which CP is then applied, the predicted distributions do not change overmuch.
 This has been clarified as "resulted in similar predicted ranges and cross-validation performance, which suggest that the problem can be handled well by multiple algorithms".]

 131: This is misleading.
 Such model can't capture presence probability because it's based on opportunistic presence-only data and pseudo-absences, i would change :
 "associated to the presenceof the species" -> "associated to the observation of the species" and stick to this terminology for all along

-#response[this point has already been adressed.]
+#response[This point has already been adressed.]

 134: Similarly "the probability that the species is absent from the location." -> "the probability that the species is not observed in the location."

-#response[this point has already been adressed.]
+#response[This point has already been adressed.]

 === Conformal Prediction

 215-217: I don't understand this sentence, Could you clarify? specifically which confidence interval?
 The one on the probability of presence?

-#response[]
+#response[This has been rephrased.]

 258-231: Does it happen that the predicted set is empty?
 Would you then interpret it differently as the set with both outcomes {0,1}?

-#response[]
+#response[This is described in depth in a later section (more specifically, in the very next sentence).]

 234-247: There appears to be several errors around the definition of the conformity score l.234/235.
 Where does this score comes from?
 Why predicted probabilities are put in the exponential?